chandan-singh/zoom-tab-remover/README.md

 Bluejeans, Microsoft Team, Amazon Chime, and any other launcher application's connections (URLs) can be added here as well.

+It safe and secure.
+No analytics.
+No ads.
+Completely free.
+No data leaves your computer via this extension.
+It doesn't send or receive any data from any servers.

 ## Version 1.0.0

 # Settings